-Guide to visiting the Eiffel Tower (including strike info)
+Your guide to visiting the Eiffel Tower

 Where to eat nearby

-If you can't splurge at Le Jules Verne, Alain Ducasse's magnificent Michelin-starred restaurant perched on the second floor of the Eiffel Tower, there are a few nearby eateries that aren't tourist traps.
-Inside the renovated Musée de l'Homme (Museum of Mankind) on the Trocadéro, the Café de l'Homme has one of the city's finest terraces where you can indulge in the Eiffel Tower views paired with creative French cuisine showcasing seasonal products (like heirloom tomatoes and summer truffles).
+If you can't splurge at Le Jules Verne, the magnificent restaurant perched on the second floor of the Eiffel Tower, there are a few nearby eateries that aren't tourist traps.
+Inside the Musée de l'Homme (Museum of Mankind) on the Trocadéro, the Café de l'Homme has one of the city's finest terraces where you can indulge in the Eiffel Tower views paired with creative French cuisine showcasing seasonal products (like heirloom tomatoes and summer truffles).
 The Eiffel Tower views are also dynamite from Les Ombres, the rooftop restaurant on top of the nearby Quai Branly museum, and the seasonal Krug Terrace at the Shangri-La Hotel.
-Philippe Excoffier, head chef at the American Embassy for 11 years, runs an eponymous bistro that's just a 10-minute walk away from the Eiffel Tower.
+Philippe Excoffier, head chef at the American Embassy for more than a decade years, runs an eponymous bistro that's just a 10-minute walk away from the Eiffel Tower.
 You'll notice a devoted crowd of regulars tucking into the prix-fixe lunch.

 A note to diners: In Paris, it's always best to call/email ahead for reservations.
 If you didn't get a chance to do that, the famous Rue Cler market street is also a stone's throw away, and you can pick up picnic items at the specialty food stores lining this pedestrianized thoroughfare.

-Note: This article was first published in August 2017 and updated in March 2019.